rotaract5040/rotaract5040.github.io/events.md

 **Happy Hour at the Rotary 2023 District 5040 Conference**

 On April 28th, join us for one evening during the Rotary 2023 District 5040 Conference to enjoy amazing food, trivia, music, photo booths, and more!
 The jazz group Janette King and Friends will be playing, and grab your masks for an exciting masquerade theme.
+There will also be prizes for the best costume.

 Date: April 28, 7:30 - 11:30 PM